kyma-project/test-infra/docs/prow/production-cluster-configuration.md

 5. >**NOTE:**: Create the workload cluster beforehand and make sure the **local** kubeconfig for the Prow admin contains the context for this cluster.
 Point the **current** kubeconfig to the Prow cluster.

 Run the following script to create a Secret.
 This way you allow the Prow cluster to access the workload cluster:
-> Prerequisite: The workload cluster should have been created before and the local kubeconfig for the Prow admin should contain the context for this cluster.
-However, the current kubeconfig should point to the Prow cluster
     ```bash
     ./create-secrets-for-workload-cluster.sh
     ```